Let your bread machine do all the hard work for you and say goodbye to overly complex sourdough recipes forever.

 When you bake up in the morning, it’s time to bake your bread machine sourdough.
 The earlier the better.

 Preheat your oven to 450 with one rack in the center and one rack in the lower middle.
 Place an empty rimmed baking sheet on the lower middle rack.
 We want to heat it up so it can create steam.
-The steam is an essential part of getting a good shaped loaf.
+The steam is an essential part of getting a well shaped loaf.

 While the oven is preheating, take the loaf out of the fridge.
 It may not look that much bigger than it did yesterday.
 Don’t worry.